When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 Then you can save your settings.

-Step 12: Connect Network – In order to connect a network, add your private network here.
+Step 12: Connect Network – To connect a network, add your private network here.

-Step 13 – Here Addeither an IP address or CIRD(Classless Inter-Domain Routing)to add a private network then Save your details.
+Step 13 – Now, you need to Add either an IP address or CIRD(Classless Inter-Domain Routing)to add a private network then Save your details.

 If you have added all the required details then your tunnel status will be Active.

-In this way, you can create Your Cloudflare tunnel.
+In this way, you can also create Your Cloudflare tunnel.

 Conclusion